harrisazmi/Project3NumazuScraper/README.md

 Usage
 Start the Backend Server:

-bash
-Copy code
 cd backend
-npm start
+node backendserver.js

 Start the Frontend Server:

-bash
-Copy code
 cd frontend
-npm start
+node frontendserver.js

 Access the Frontend Application:
 Navigate to http://localhost:3323 in your web browser.

 Initiate Scraping:
 Click on the "Start Retrieval" button to initiate the scraping process.

-Download Scraped Data:
-Once the scraping is complete, download the scraped data by clicking the "Download Files" button.
+Download old Scraped Data if scraping fails: if neede, download the scraped data by clicking the "Download Files" button.

 Contribution Guidelines
 Contributions are welcome!
 To contribute to Numazu Scraper, please follow these guidelines: